semir2/MetaNeighbor/Documentation.md

 ```
 <p align="center">
 <img src="./vignettes/figures/MNUS_neurons.png"><br>
 <b>Figure 5.
-Low memory version: Heatmap of cell type vs cell type mean AUROC scores</b>
+Low-memory version: Heatmap of cell type vs cell type mean AUROC scores</b>
 </p>

-Because of the approximations in the low memory version, the AUROCs do not match exactly, but results from the low memory version are in good qualitative agreement with the exact procedure.
+Because of the approximations in the low-memory version, the AUROCs do not match exactly, but results from the low-memory version are in good qualitative agreement with the exact procedure.

 ### Apply low-memory version to large datasets

-The low memory version is particularly useful when the number of samples across datasets exceeds 10,000.
+The low-memory version is particularly useful when the number of samples across datasets exceeds 10,000.
 In this section, we show a simple example with 5 datasets from the human pancreas.
 For simplicity, we use parsed datasets from the Hemberg lab (datasets available [here](https://hemberg-lab.github.io/scRNA.seq.datasets/human/pancreas/) in RDS format).
 Every dataset is represented as a SingleCellExperiment object, a subclass of SummarizedExperiment, particularly useful for storing large datasets, as it is able to handle sparse matrices or HDF5 matrices.